yanhwee/ardupilot-gazebo-ros-guide/README.md

     - Replace 'kinetic' with 'melodic'
     - `sudo apt-get install ros-melodic-rqt ros-melodic-rqt-common-plugins ros-melodic-rqt-robot-plugins`

-### Additional Stuffs
+### Custom Installation
-This is for the "additional stuffs" installation script.
+This is for the alternative installation script.
 Other than cloning fork repositories of ArduPilot and ArduPilot Gazebo Plugin rather than the default ones, it adds the following:

 1. QGroundControl Daily Builds
     - https://docs.qgroundcontrol.com/en/releases/daily_builds.html